-A lot of homeowners in Sacramento wonder when it’s time to buy a new AC system.
+Many homeowners in Sacramento wonder when it’s time to buy a new AC system.
 Maybe you’re here contemplating the same thing.
-You may not know when you should pull the plug on your system and do a HVAC replacement.
+You may not know when to pull the plug on your system and do an HVAC replacement.
 So, we wanted to take a minute and evaluate this question.
-After all, this is going to be one of the biggest investments for your home.
-Let’s look at some of the determining factors a lot of people use.
+After all, this is going to be one of the most significant investments for your home.
+Let’s look at some of the determining factors many people use.

 The "True Cost Calculator"

-When you get into several hundred dollars for a repair, and you have an older system, that might be the time to consider getting a new HVAC system.
+When you get into several hundred dollars for a repair and have an older system, that might be the time to consider getting a new HVAC system.
 Here’s a scenario to see how much it would actually COST to hang on to your existing system “a few more years.?”

 Inflation on the Cost of a New HVAC